learn-compsci/mathematical-techniques/content/Unit 9.md

 ## Functions on Random Variables

 Here's an interesting idea, can we operate on random variables?
 We sure can!
 And this idea is super useful.
-For example, what is $D^2$ is a random variable that first takes as input $D$, and outputs the square of it.
+For example, what is $D^2$?
+It is a random variable that first takes as input $D$, and outputs the square of it.

 So for example, we could ask something like: What is $\Pr[D^2 = 1]$?